Overview

 Who has access to GP data submissions?

 Only a very small number of BCG Expand benchmarking specialists have access to a GP’s data submission (purely to conduct data validation checks with the GP).
 GP data submissions are not accessible to client-facing BCG team members.
-EDCI GPs are the only entities with access to their data within the benchmark portal.

 Who has access to the benchmark?